2020 Nova Scotia attacks: Allegations denied by RCMP

 On July 27, court documents were unsealed, detailing police interviews with witnesses who claimed Wortman was a drug smuggler who provided people in Portapique and nearby unincorporated community of Economy with drugs from Maine.
 These witnesses alleged Wortman had stockpiles of guns and drugs, along with false walls and hidden compartments, in his properties.
 The RCMP confirmed three days later that Wortman had kept hidden compartments in buildings, but they were unable to corroborate the drug smuggling claims.
 Another witness claimed Wortman had two crates of grenades acquired in the U.S.; a lawyer representing the victims' families reported that one of his clients found, at a crime scene in Portapique, wooden ammunition cases that could have been used to store grenades.
 Additional witnesses told police that Wortman and an associate tended to travel to the U.S. and smuggle cigarettes, alcohol, and presumably other illegal items from there, using a sailboat the associate owned.

 In this context, the Nova Scotia Judge has ordered those certain amendments to the search warrant documents relating to the RCMP investigation into the events of April 18–19 remain unedited.
 The decision was made in response to an appeal to the court by the media coalition, which includes the Halifax Examiner.
 For its part, the RCMP issued a 1,600-word statement rebutting most of the details, saying that evidence was obtained from only one of the hundreds of people interviewed in the case.

 Related arrests and prosecutions

 On December 4, Wortman's spouse, her older brother, and a brother-in-law were charged with providing Wortman ammunition that he used in the attacks.
 The spouse was believed to have transferred .223 Remington and .40 Smith & Wesson cartridges, all of them purchased in Nova Scotia, between March 17 and April 18, 2020.
 However, the RCMP acknowledged that the three cooperated in the investigation and had "no prior knowledge" of Wortman's actions.
-Their arraignment was scheduled for January 27, 2021.
-On that day, the cases were adjourned until March 9, 2021.
+The charges were dismissed after they opted to have the charges dealt with under a Restorative justice process.